 To ensure compatibility with the objectives and mission of the Boy Scouts of America, the concept, requirements, and criteria for presenting the award must be approved by the BSA National Relationships Committee.

 The Awarding Process

 A Community Organization Award (COA) square knot is available for registered volunteers to wear on their Scout uniform.
-This square knot denotes that a Scout volunteer has been recognized by one of 20 approved national chartered organization partners for Scout service within that organization.
+This square knot denotes that a Scout volunteer has been recognized by one of these approved national chartered organization partners for Scout service within that organization.
 Those organizations are as follows: